Prajwal-061/Data-Analysis-on-Hospitality-Domain/README.md

    Revenue per city.
    Month-by-month revenue trends.

-📊 Key Findings
+📊 Key Findings:

 Certain room categories consistently outperform others in occupancy.
 Weekends generally have higher occupancy rates than weekdays.
 Peak revenue months vary by city, with some seasonal trends.
 Outlier bookings existed with unrealistic revenue figures, requiring data cleaning.

-📈 Technologies Used
+📈 Technologies Used:

 Python
 Pandas – Data manipulation and analysis.
 Matplotlib – Data visualization.
 Jupyter Notebook – Interactive analysis environment.

-📌 Future Improvements
+📌 Future Improvements:

 Automate data cleaning pipeline for new datasets.
 Create an interactive Streamlit dashboard for live hotel performance monitoring.
 Add forecasting models for revenue and occupancy.

-📜 License
+📜 License:

 This project is for educational and analytical purposes.